lyda/migrate/build_windows/README.txt

     win_flex -o scanner.c scanner.l
     win_bison -o ppparse.c ppparse.y
     win_bison -o parser.c parser.y
+  For convinience you can run makebisonflex.bat after setting the PATH which will check for the executables and invoke them.
 * compile with your environment, for example via IDE by opening the solution and click "build" or by starting the VS/WinSDK command prompt and calling msbuild "GnuCOBOL.sln" /p:Platform=x64 /Configuration=Release